Log in with RealMe

 Determine your requirements

-Start by determining your requirements and ascertaining what you have the capability to do in-house and what you need to source from the panel.
-By determining your requirements you can form a clear picture of what outcome you would like to achieve.
+Start by determining your requirements.
+Figure out what you can do in-house, and what you need to source from the panel.
+Determining your requirements helps you form a clear picture of what outcome you'd like to achieve.

 • 2